3 Better Core Competency Model Guidelines to Follow

 The Bottom Line

-When you can design core competencies with active involvement from your key stakeholders that are business outcome-focused and that differentiate you from the competition, you will have a core competency model that is truly effective.
+When you can design core competencies with active involvement from your key stakeholders that are business outcome-focused and that differentiate you from the competition, you will have a core competency model that is truly effective at attracting, developing, engaging, and retaining top talent.

 To learn more about what you need before you design better core competency model guidelines, download The Research-Backed Talent Management Recipe for Success